Winter Hiking Gear and Clothes Guide

 • Arc’teryx Cerium Down Hoodie (Women’s / Men’s) - This is my all-time favorite down puffy jacket because it is lightweight and warm.
 It is technically a down/synthetic mixed jacket, but I consider it down since it is primarily made up of 850-fill power down with synthetic insulation in areas where moisture may build up (such as armpits).

-• Arc’teryx Thorium Down Hoodie (Women’s / Men’s) - I recently picked up the Thorium Jacket (the shorter version of the Down Hoodie) and I’m loving this jacket for all around winter wear.
+• Arc’teryx Thorium Down Hoodie (Women’s / Men’s) - I recently picked up the Thorium Jacket (the shorter version of the Down Hoodie because I have a short torso) and I’m loving this jacket for all around winter wear.
 It is heavier, puffier, and feels more durable than the Cerium.
 It also is more of a standalone jacket than the Cerium.
 I would opt for the Cerium if you plan on wearing a shell over it and the Thorium if you are in drier environments that don’t require an outer shell.

-• Another great option is the REI Co-op Magma 850 Down Hoodie (Women’s / Men’s).
-I just started using this jacket and I already love it and I think it will be great for backpacking, too.
+• REI Co-op Magma 850 Down Hoodie (Women’s / Men’s) - This is another great option!
+I just started using this jacket and I already love it.

 Synthetic Jackets: